baldus/Hyperion-Operations-Hub/README.md

 > this happens, the home page renders an alert that lists recovery commands
 > (checking the PostgreSQL service, starting it, confirming `DB_URL`, and
 > rerunning `./start_operations_console.sh`).
 This allows you to verify that the
 > web layer is healthy before tackling database connectivity.
+During this
+> degraded mode the console automatically enables *emergency offline access* so
+> you can open the admin diagnostics pages and restart services without logging
+> in.

 ---